msibal6/Spear-Code/Unity/CatanaStyleGuide.md

 # My Style Guide For C#
-how I code in C# for unity
+# How I code in C# for unity
+## This is under continual revision because I realized I really know very little

 ## Table Of Contents